karpetrosyan/hishel/docs/examples/github.md

 On this page, we'll look at why HTTP caching is important when using [GitHub APIs](https://docs.github.com/en/rest?apiVersion=2022-11-28).

-Let's create a simple program that takes the name of the github repository and displays the stars in real time.
+Let's create a simple program that takes the name of a `GitHub` repository and displays the stars in real time.

 To use **GitHub APIs**, we first need an access token.
 [See how to create a github token here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).